What is an Xlink

 And the expansion rules at this point will be as follows:

 Creating asymmetric Xlink hierarchies

-So far the created wXlinks have been symmetric: main linked to main, main/task001 to main/task001 and so on.
+So far, the created wXlinks have been symmetric: main linked to main, main/task001 to main/task001, and so on.

 Expansion rules are especially helpful when asymmetric links are required.
 Suppose you need to link the branch main@quake to branch main/fix@zlib.
-The initial expansion rule will be set this way, and it will enable a parallel asymmetric evolution like the following picture shows:
+The initial expansion rule will be set this way, and it will enable a parallel asymmetric evolution as the following picture shows: